amerikonnor/ETL-project/README.md

 Possibilities for Analysis

-The nfl_stats_rankings table is an example of how the other data can be used. the jupyter notebook file stat_based_rankings.ipynb uses the all_stats data to calculate a ranking for each team.
+The nfl_stats_rankings table is an example of how the data can be used. the jupyter notebook file stat_based_rankings.ipynb uses the all_stats data to calculate a ranking for each team.